What is the Sports Premium?

 - The bar continues to be raised and the children are enjoying the challenge.

 - Increase of progression, skills, techniques and pupil enjoyment.

 Impact on numbers taking part in competition:

 - Use of Rakat buses makes travelling to off-site events significantly easier and allows more children to participate.

 - Strong links with local hockey and tennis clubs has produced a large number of children who perform above the standard expected for their age groups.
-We represented the borough in hockey at the London Youth Games for the second year.
+We represented the borough in hockey at the London Youth Games for the third year and won!

 Looking ahead to next year:

 - Extend squash coaching for years 4 and 6